Gorilla permit overbooking

 Gorilla permit overbooking – Gorilla trekking safaris and tours.

-Still, there are certain seasons or areas when gorilla permit overbooking is reported.
-Mountain gorilla trekking laws and regulations state that gorilla permit overbooking is not allowed as it would lead to more individuals than the legal limit of eight persons.
+Still, there are certain seasons or areas when gorilla permits overbooking is reported.
+Mountain gorilla trekking laws and regulations state that gorilla permit overbooking is not allowed, as it would lead to more individuals than the legal limit of eight persons.

-Naturally, this will lead to congestion during gorilla trekking, something that can imperil already threatened mountain gorillas in Bwindi Impenetrable National Park and Mgahinga National Parks.
+Naturally, this will lead to congestion during gorilla trekking, something that can imperil already threatened mountain gorillas in Bwindi Impenetrable National Park and Mgahinga National Park.

 Overbooking Gorilla Permission